AFulgens/ultimate-deutsch/sources/word-lists/a1/addendum.md

 Berlin, 12.
 April 2002 = Berlin, zwölfter Vierter zweitausendzwei
 ```

+## Adjektivische Deklinationen

+The following specialties are to be kept in mind for A1:

+- "das Alter" is in the word-list, but not "der Alte/ein Alter"

 ## Homonymie

 Notes about [homographs](https://en.wikipedia.org/wiki/Homonym) and their inclusion in A1: